ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- identifier of the stream in which to update a value
+- `streamId` -- stream identifier for the request
-- `item` -- new value to replace an existing value
+- `item` -- event to write to the stream

-Writes item to specified stream.
-Will insert at any index that does not have a value and will replace if the index already has a value.
+Writes `item` to specified stream.
+Performs an insert or a replace, depending on whether an event already exists at the index of `item`.

 #UpdateValues
 ```